karlhulme/jsonotron/readme.md

       documentation: Additional documentation here.
 ```

 You can include additional documentation for object properties.
 An example is shown on the last line of the code listing above.
-These additional notes may be used for the conversion to other types systems (e.g. GraphQL) or dropped entirely.
-In general, property level documentation is good, but documentation for the overall schema type should

 ## Format Validators